You can see your traffic numbers. You can see your conversion rate.

 With FullSession features, you can identify best-performing web content, website bugs, and other usability issues you must solve to provide customers with the optimal user experience.

-1. Session recording and replay tools
+1. Session replay and debugging context

 You can also use our session recording and replay feature to

-• Identify Javascript errors, user frustration, usability issues, or poor-performing content
+Identify Javascript errors, user frustration, usability issues, or poor-performing content

-• Analyze the performance of specific marketing campaigns
+Analyze the performance of specific marketing campaigns

 Website session recording tools help you gain a bird’s-eye view of your website’s performance and understand how to optimize it further.